antonyvam/nDTomo/README.md

 ## Citation

-We are currently preparing a manuscript for `nDTomo`.
-In the meantime, if you use parts of the code, please cite the work using the following preprint:
+If you use parts of the code, please cite the work using the following preprint:

-*nDTomo: A Python-Based Software Suite for X-ray Chemical Imaging and Tomography*, A. Vamvakeros, E. Papoutsellis, H. Dong, R. Docherty, A.M.
+*nDTomo: A Modular Python Toolkit for X-ray Chemical Imaging and Tomography*, A. Vamvakeros, E. Papoutsellis, H. Dong, R. Docherty, A.M.
 Beale, S.J.
 Cooper, S.D.M.
-Jacques, 2025, https://doi.org/10.26434/chemrxiv-2025-h5t2x
+Jacques, Digital Discovery, 2025, https://doi.org/10.1039/D5DD00252D

 ## References